 Limited research suggests that other potentially effective treatments for dry eye syndrome include:

 Oral antioxidant supplements

 Sodium hyaluronate applied to the eye

-Topical glucocorticoids (although only for short term use given potential for significant side effects)
+Topical glucocorticoids (although only for short-term use and under the supervision of an ophthalmologist given the potential for significant side effects)

 Omega-3 and omega-6 fatty acids

 Special contact lenses that help maintain tears over the eye

 Humidifiers, wet compresses and glasses that protect the eyes from dry air (such as wrap-around sunglasses, goggles or glasses fitted with "shields" on the sides) also can help.

 Call your doctor if your symptoms last more than a few days.
 Consult a doctor before beginning treatment with over-the-counter artificial tears.